By Ron Prichard

 It was only about 10 days later when she got her first taste of live flesh.
 A mouse skittered across the floor and she jumped like her old self, though there might have been a yelp of pain when she landed.

 Tore the thing to pieces and downed it all, smiled up at me through crooked teeth, and seemed happy and content through the night.
 Became a regular thing.
-They sell mice for snakes, after all.
+They sell live mice for snakes, after all.

 5. Zombies aren’t very cuddly